Legality of Holocaust denial: Italy

 The Italian parliament, extending an anti-racism law from 1975, approved Law 16 June 2016 n.
 115, criminalizing the spreading of Holocaust denial and making conviction for the crime subject to imprisonment for two to six years.

 Liechtenstein

 Although not specifically outlining national socialist crimes, item five of section 283 of Liechtenstein's criminal code prohibits the denial of genocide.

 Lithuania

 In Lithuania, approval and denial of Nazi or Soviet crimes is prohibited.

 Luxembourg

 In Luxembourg, Article 457-3 of the Criminal Code, Act of 19 July 1997 outlaws Holocaust denial and denial of other genocides.
-The punishment is imprisonment for between 8 days and 6 months and/or a fine.
+The punishment is imprisonment for between eight days to six months or a fine.
 The offence of "negationism and revisionism" applies to:

+Montenegro

+Article 370 of the Montenegro Penal Code prohibits denying or downplaying genocide in a manner that could incite violence or hatred towards a person or a group.

 Netherlands

-While Holocaust denial is not explicitly illegal in the Netherlands, the courts consider it a form of spreading hatred and therefore an offence.
+While Holocaust denial was not explicitly illegal in the Netherlands, courts could interpret it as a form of spreading hatred and therefore an offence, depending on the context in which the statements were made.
 According to the Dutch public prosecution office, offensive remarks are only punishable by Dutch law if they equate to discrimination against a particular group.
 The relevant laws of the Dutch penal code are as follows: